Critics Question Whether Polar Bear In Viral Video Is The ‘Face Of Climate Change’

-Last week, a video of an emaciated, seemingly malnourished polar bear had gone viral, with the clip showing the bear moving sluggishly as it desperately tried to find food.
+Last week, a video of an emaciated, seemingly malnourished polar bear went viral, with the clip showing the bear moving sluggishly as it desperately tried to find food.
 The bear was described quite notably as the “face of climate change,” as the video tugged at the heartstrings of viewers around the world.
 But not everyone is convinced that the dying animal’s plight is a result of climate change, and there are also some who believe that the video may be part of a “calculated” public relations exercise.

 As previously reported by the Inquisitr, the polar bear video was actually taken earlier in the year, as National Geographic photographer Paul Nicklen teamed up with filmmakers from the Sea Legacy conservation group, which he co-founded.
 The team went to Baffin Island in northeastern Canada in August, and filmed the polar bear as it searched for food in a nearby trash can, looking extremely thin and unhealthy.
 The bear then collapsed on the ground in exhaustion after its unsuccessful attempt to find something to eat.